xtreme22886/SmartThings_UniFi-Presence-Sensor/README.md

    - SmartApp = unifi-wireless-presence.groovy
    - Device Handler = unifi-presence-sensor.groovy

-Instead of describing the two methods of installtion here, I'm going to refer you to the documentation for installing the [SmartThings Community Installer](http://thingsthataresmart.wiki/index.php?title=Community_Installer_(Free_Marketplace)) as it's well laid out.
+Instead of describing the two methods of installation here, I'm going to refer you to the documentation for installing the [SmartThings Community Installer](http://thingsthataresmart.wiki/index.php?title=Community_Installer_(Free_Marketplace)) as it's well laid out.
 You will need to be familiar with "Installation" section, specifically installing from code, installing from GitHub and OAuth setup.

 ```
 Give the example